 A man was reinfected with coronavirus – what does this mean for immunity?

-Reports describe a Hong Kong man who was reinfected with the coronavirus after returning from Europe.
-Does that mean he wasn't immune after the first infection?
+There is still much that is unknown about Covid-19, but a few possible explanations can be given for what happened in this case

-A 33-year old man was found to have a second SARS-CoV-2 infection some four-and-a-half months after he was diagnosed with his first, from which he recovered.
+A 33-year old man was found to have a second SARS-CoV-2 infection about 4½ months after he was diagnosed with his first, from which he had recovered.
 The man, who showed no symptoms, was diagnosed when he returned to Hong Kong after a trip to Spain.

 I am a virologist with expertise in coronaviruses and enteroviruses, and I’ve been curious about reinfections since the beginning of the pandemic.
-Because people infected with SARS-CoV-2 can often test positive for the virus for weeks to months, likely due to the sensitivity of the test and leftover RNA fragments, the only way to really answer the question of reinfection is by sequencing the viral genome at the time of each infection and looking for differences in the genetic code.
+Because people infected with SARS-CoV-2 can often test positive for the virus for weeks and even months – probably because of the sensitivity of the test and due to leftover RNA fragments – the only way to really answer the question of reinfection is by sequencing the viral genome at the time of each infection and looking for differences in the genetic code.

-There is no published peer-review report on this man — only a press release from the University of Hong Kong — although reports say the work will be published in the journal Clinical Infectious Diseases.
+There is no published peer-review report on this man, only a press release from the University of Hong Kong, though reports say the work will be published in the journal Clinical Infectious Diseases.

 So here I address some questions raised by those reports.